From 11:59 pm Thursday 10 June, updated restrictions will be in place. Read the Victorian Government's statement.

 Personal hygiene products

-Washing hands with soap is the best way to protect hands against coronavirus (COVID-19).
+Washing hands with soap is the best way to protect hands against COVID-19.
 Where soap and water are not available, hand sanitiser that contains at least 60 percent alcohol should be made available.
 Schools are responsible for sourcing supplies of personal hygiene products, including hand sanitiser.

-For the procurement of personal hygiene products (soap, toilet paper, hand sanitiser), schools should actively monitor cleaning and hygiene supplies and reorder in advance of needing access to additional materials.
+For the procurement of personal hygiene products (soap, toilet paper, hand sanitiser), schools should actively monitor personal cleaning and hygiene supplies and where possible reorder in advance.

 How to order products